How To Maximize Forklift Space in a Small Warehouse

 Calculate Space Utilization

 We can use some trusted metrics to determine better how much space is utilized in a cramped space and how many corners we neglect.
-These metrics help calculate the total warehouse size, thus helping warehouse workers manage the storage space efficiently.
+These metrics help calculate the total warehouse size, thus helping warehouse workers manage the storage space efficiently and maximize forklift space in a small warehouse.

 Furthermore, these are the steps to help us find what we need to know for the total warehouse size.
 First, begin with the facility’s square footage.
 Take away office space, bathroom, and other non-usable space.
 Take the total and multiply the remaining square footage by the overhead object’s height.
 You now have your total size.